Ukhang/scipo/README.md

 ![logo](https://github.com/user-attachments/assets/515d044a-070a-4ec7-9c16-92550acb3d0c)
-# Scipo - Science Exploration Through Creative Coding
+# Scipo - Interactive Science Simulations
   Scipo is a collection of interactive simulations that explore various astronomical and physical phenomena through creative coding.
 More simulations will be added in the future, so  stay tuned!

 ## 🌠 Available Simulations